busola-data/LITA-CAPSTONE-DATASET-1/README.md

-It can be deduced from the above analysis that South Region has the highest revenue to a tune of #4,675,000
+From the above analysis we can see that the South Region has the highest revenue to a tune of #4,675,000 which is